Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Fly Speed"				"500.0"

 			// The type of event that triggers the Mutant Tank's flight ability.
+			// Note: This setting does not affect human-controlled Tanks.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Add up numbers together for different results.